-City Manager Trudgeon advised that he would be explaining this particular grant award and process to the City Council at their February 22, 2016 meeting; along with a representative of the Advocate group, the Lake McCarrons Neighborhood Association and the and the Community Engagement Commission.
+City Manager Trudgeon advised that he would be explaining this particular grant award and process to the City Council at their February 22, 2016 meeting; along with a representative of the Advocate group, the Lake McCarrons Neighborhood Association and the CEC and the Community Engagement Commission.

-In response to Chair Becker's query as to whether any other Community Engagement Commissioners should attend, Mr. Trudgeon responded that he didn't feel it was necessary, since the Lake McCarrons Neighborhood Association and the Advocates group were the leading forces as part of their desire for outreach.
+In response to Chair Becker's query as to whether any other Community Engagement Commissioners representatives of the CEC were desired should to attend, Mr. Trudgeon responded that he didn't feel it was necessary, since the Lake McCarrons Neighborhood Association and the Advocates group were the leading and driving forces as part of their desire for outreach.
 Mr. Trudgeon opined that he didn't see a direct formal role for the CEC.

-In response to Commissioner Grefenberg's expressed desire for more information on the grant itself, City Manager Trudgeon advised that Lake McCarrons Neighborhood Association was listed as the grantee, and it would be their task and work to coordinate with those agencies previously mentioned in his opening comments for the three listening/learning sessions at various locations.
+In response to Commissioner Grefenberg's expressed eonfusion-desire for more information on with the grant itself, City Manager Trudgeon advised that Lake McCarrons Neighborhood Association was listed as the grantee, and it would be their task and work to coordinate with those agencies previously mentioned in his opening comments for the three listening/learning sessions at various locations.
 Mr. Trudgeon advised that there was no direct role for the city, but rather more of a support role based on its strong interest in fostering these type of relationships.
-If there are some takeaways as a result of these sessions, Mr. Trudgeon noted that the city could be in a position to help, or ways to inform the broader community of these efforts.
-However, Mr. Trudgeon reiterated that, upon his meeting with the group, it served to confirm for him and the City Council that there was no direct role for the City.
+If there are some take-aways as a result of these sessions, Mr. Trudgeon noted that the city could be in a position to help, or ways to inform the broader community of these efforts.
+However, Mr. Trudgeon reiterated that, upon his meeting with the group, it served to confirm for him and the City Council that there was no direct role for the cities City.

-Commissioner Grefenberg opined that he wasn't totally sure that the CEC shouldn't play some role or at least be able to observe those listening sessions.
+Commissioner Grefenberg opined that he wasn't totally sure that the CEC shouldn't play a minor some role or at least be able to observe those listening sessions.

-Chair Becker agreed with City Manager Trudgeon's comments that the sessions were open to anyone; he clarified that the role of the CEC as a body would be to determine how well this type of engagement tool worked.
-Chair Becker further noted the direction provided by the City Council reinforced the Commission's understanding that their charge was focused more on policy recommendations than hands-on work.
-Chair Becker expressed his confidence in Commissioner Gardella to provide sufficient and accurate reporting and updates on the sessions.
+Chair Becker reiterated those agreed with City Manager Trudgeon's comments of City Manager Trudgeon-that the sessions were open to anyone; but he clarified that the role of the CEC as a body would be to determine how well this type of engagement tool worked.
+Chair Becker further noted the reinforced-direction provided by the City-Council reinforced the Commission's understanding that their charge to the CEC was focused -more on policy recommendations versus than hands-on work.
+Chair Becker expressed his confidence in CEC Commissioner Gardella to provide sufficient and accurate reporting and updates on the sessions.